 Hotjar assigns all users a unique identifier called a Hotjar User ID within Recordings when they visit your website, allowing you to find Recordings from a specific user, while still allowing the user to remain otherwise anonymous.

-If consent is granted by the visitor, Polls and Incoming Feedback will show you their Hotjar User ID, making it easier to compare feedback to behavior.
+If consent is granted by the user, Surveys and Incoming Feedback will show you their Hotjar User ID, making it easier to compare feedback to behavior.
 When this is done, the Hotjar User ID is useful for identifying the corresponding Recordings to Feedback responses.

 - Finding a Recording for a Feedback response